List of law enforcement officers killed in the line of duty in the United States: 2010

-The Officer Down Memorial Page reports 180 deaths in the line of duty.
+The Officer Down Memorial Page reported 181 deaths in the line of duty.
 The average from 1990 to 2010 was 164 per year.

 2011

-The Officer Down Memorial Page reports 187 deaths in the line of duty.
+The Officer Down Memorial Page reported 191 deaths in the line of duty.
 The FBI reported that in 2011, "69 law enforcement officers from around the nation were killed in the line of duty, while another 53 officers died in accidents while performing their duties." (released November 19, 2012) NBC News reported 165 dead.

 2012

-The Officer Down Memorial Page reports 141 deaths in the line of duty.
+The Officer Down Memorial Page reported 145 deaths in the line of duty.
 For 2012, the FBI records 49 deaths in the line of duty.
 The FBI Fund counted 49 federal, state and local officers to have been killed in 2012.

 2013

-The Officer Down Memorial Page reports 128 deaths in the line of duty.
+The Officer Down Memorial Page reported 137 deaths in the line of duty.
 The National Law Enforcement Officers Memorial Fund counted 102 federal, state and local officers to have been killed in 2012.

 The official count from the FBI is that 27 law enforcement officers were 'feloniously' killed in the line of duty in 2013 (the lowest in a 35-year period 1980–2014), and an additional 49 died in accidents (total: 76).

 2014

-The Officer Down Memorial Page reports 158 deaths in the line of duty.
+The Officer Down Memorial Page reported 165 deaths in the line of duty.
 The National Law Enforcement Officers Memorial Fund counted 126 federal, state, local, tribal and territorial officers killed.
 The preliminary count from the FBI is that 51 law enforcement officers were 'feloniously' killed in the line of duty in 2014, and an additional 44 died in accidents (total: 95).

 2015

-The Officer Down Memorial Page reports 164 deaths in the line of duty.
+The Officer Down Memorial Page reported 168 deaths in the line of duty.
 The National Law Enforcement Officers Memorial Fund counted 124 federal, state, local, tribal and territorial officers killed.
 Forty-two officers were shot and killed and 52 officers were killed in traffic-related incidents.

 2016

-The Officer Down Memorial Page reports 171 deaths in the line of duty.
+The Officer Down Memorial Page reported 182 deaths in the line of duty.
 The National Law Enforcement Officers Memorial Fund counted 135 federal, state, local, tribal and territorial officers killed.
 Sixty-four officers were shot and killed and 21 were ambushed.

 2017

-The Officer Down Memorial Page reports 152 deaths in the line of duty.
+The Officer Down Memorial Page reported 190 deaths in the line of duty.
 The National Law Enforcement Officers Memorial Fund counted 128 federal, state, local, tribal and territorial officers killed.
 Fatalities decreased more than 10 percent with traffic-related fatalities the leading cause this year.
 Firearms-related fatalities were the second-leading cause of officer deaths, with 44 officers shot and killed in 2017.
 This represents a 33 percent decrease from the 66 officers killed in firearm-related incidents during 2016.

 2018

-The Officer Down Memorial Page reports 150 deaths in the line of duty.
+The Officer Down Memorial Page reported 192 deaths in the line of duty.
 The National Law Enforcement Officers Memorial Fund counted 144 federal, state, local, tribal and territorial officers killed.
 The FBI, however, reported 106 deaths in the line of duty.
 Firearms-related fatalities were the leading cause of officer deaths for the year.